nogalpaulina/hrs-portlets/docs/urls.md

 Benefit Information, when not overridden by `benefitsSummaryUrl` portlet-preference.

+Both the Madison and System publications of
+"Benefit Information"
+reference this URL as their `benefitsSummaryUrl` portlet-preference value via the `HRSPortlets/go?` service.

 ## `Classic ESS Abs Bal` (optional)

 When present (and the viewing employee has `ROLE_LINK_TO_CLASSIC_ESS_ABS_BAL`),